 The freestanding 2-person Black Diamond FirstLight Tent the oldest tent that I own.
 I mainly use it for winter backpacking and still love it because it’s lightweight, freestanding, and fast to set up.

 Structurally, the FirstLight is a freestanding tent.
 It uses two curved collapsible DAC poles, that cross inside the tent and are anchored in the corners with a metal snap to prevent the floor from tearing.
 Velcro tabs running along the inside tent seams curl around the poles and help keep them aligned.

 The walls of the FirstLight are very steep and the tent sheds snow very well, making it a favorite with climbers and mountaineers in winter conditions.
-The head room in the tent is also very high, making it possible to sit up inside or to hang a gear loft for drying wet gear.
+The headroom in the tent is also very good, making it possible to sit up inside or to hang a gear loft for drying wet gear.

 Ventilation is provided by a zippered, mesh-lined rear window and a large mesh backed front door.
 Both the rear window and the front door have billed beaks over them with a pliable wire running through the outer seam.
 The beaks are handy for protecting the window and door from rain so that you can keep them open at night.

 At night, I try to keep the back window and door as wide open as possible, even in winter, to eliminate internal condensation at night.
 Without the windows open, this tent does experience moderate internal condensation despite breathable fabric walls.
 Honestly, I don’t consider this to be much of a problem in winter because every 4 season tent I’ve ever tried suffers from internal condensation if its doors, windows or porch are not left wide open at night to vent moisture.